All Episodes

 Good afternoon, everyone.

-First of all, I just want to say uh what an honor it's been to be part of this medical team behind me and to care for the president.
+First of all, I just want to say what an honor it's been to be part of this medical team behind me and to care for the president.

-With that, I'll take a couple questions.
+With that, I'll take a couple of questions.

-The President be discharged back to the White House when he was given steroids.
+He discharged back to the White House when he was given steroids.

 You've said that he's still on those steroids.